 In 2010, we realized that Bramble Berry was again outgrowing its space.
 Rather than buy a new warehouse, we built onto our existing warehouse (while learning more than we ever wanted to know about the permitting process, cost overruns and why a General Contractor might have been a good idea).
 We moved into the warehouse late in 2011 and have quickly filled that space.

 In 2012, we started our Instagram account, our Pinterest page and started manufacturing rebatch bases in-house.
 In 2013, I wrote Soap Crafting and embarked on a fantastically fun book experience, while nurturing a 1 month old.
 It was a busy summer!

 2014 was a whirlwind of fun; the most exciting part of the year was launching Handmade Beauty Box – a monthly DIY Beauty Subscription box.
 It was a big project and I can’t wait to see where it goes!

 I achieved my Masters Degree in soapmaking in 2015.
 You can read all about that adventure here.
 I also started using Meerkat and Snapchat this year so find me on Snapchat (bramble-berry) and Meerkat (brambleberry) to get even more soap during your day.

 Running Bramble Berry has been a unique gift with many challenges but even more opportunities and joys.
 Being self-employed feels like a gift in and of itself and the ability to help other women entrepreneur’s all over the world is a dream come true.

-Being an avid reader, I’m constantly renting books from the library and purchasing via Amazon.
+I’m an avid reader and consistently borrow books from the library and purchase via Amazon, B&N and our local (awesome) Village Books.
 Check out the widget below to see what book I currently have my nose in!